anaisbl/anaisbl/README.md

 ## Hey there! 👋

-I'm Anaïs – a data scientist with a soft spot for problem-solving, building cool things, and making sense of messy data.
+I'm Anaïs – a graduate student | data scientist with a soft spot for data, problem-solving and building cool things.

 ### 🔧 What I Do:
 - 🧠 **Machine Learning & AI** – training models, object detection, and working with big data